ShMazumder/tinyYOLO/report.md

 This paper presents TinyYOLO, a 0.23M-parameter object detection framework constructed from Ghost convolutions, depthwise separable feature fusion (LitePAN), and decoupled anchor-free detection heads.
 TinyYOLO introduces a dual-variant architecture: a *standard* variant employing SiLU activations with SE and spatial attention for FP32/FP16 deployment, and a *quantized* variant replacing all activations with ReLU6 and all attention modules with ECA blocks to guarantee end-to-end INT8 compatibility on edge accelerators.
 The framework supports five vision tasks — detection, instance segmentation, pose estimation, image classification, and oriented bounding box detection — through task-specific heads sharing a common 0.08M-parameter backbone.

-We evaluate TinyYOLO on Pascal VOC 2007+2012 (16.5K images, 20 classes) and COCO val2017 (5K images, 80 classes) under controlled experimental conditions with fixed random seeds and deterministic training.
-On VOC, TinyYOLO achieves mAP@50 of 38.7 ± 0.9% (standard) and 41.2 ± 0.7% (quantized) at 416×416 resolution, with INT8 inference latencies of 28.3 ms on Jetson Nano (TensorRT) and 67.4 ms on Raspberry Pi 4 (TFLite).
-Comprehensive ablation studies validate each architectural component, and direct comparisons against NanoDet (0.95M), YOLO-Fastest (0.25M), PicoDet-XS (0.93M), and MCUNetV2 (0.74M) on identical hardware establish TinyYOLO's position within the accuracy–efficiency Pareto frontier for sub-1M detectors.
+We evaluate TinyYOLO on Pascal VOC 2007+2012 (16.5K images, 20 classes) and COCO val2017 (5K images, 80 classes) under controlled experimental conditions with fixed random seeds and deterministic training. **[RESULTS PENDING — R1.4.** All previously reported detection, quantization, and edge-latency figures were produced with a broken box decode (mAP≈0) and are retracted.
+Numbers below are placeholders (`TBD`) to be regenerated after the R1.4 decode fix; see `CHANGELOG.md` and `analysis/feasibility_and_experiment_plan.md`.**]** Target VOC mAP@50 and INT8 edge latencies on Jetson Nano (TensorRT) and Raspberry Pi 4 (TFLite) are to be measured.
+Comprehensive ablation studies are scripted, and direct comparisons against NanoDet (0.95M), YOLO-Fastest (0.25M), PicoDet-XS (0.93M), and MCUNetV2 (0.74M) on identical hardware establish TinyYOLO's intended position within the accuracy–efficiency Pareto frontier for sub-1M detectors.

 **Keywords:** lightweight object detection, edge deployment, Ghost convolution, INT8 quantization, YOLO, anchor-free detection, depthwise separable convolution